 When setting up self-billing, users with admin access will need to sign-in to the Payout Information app on their dashboard, then review and update (if necessary) the details we have saved for you.

-Once you have provided your payout details, you will be signed up for self-billing and a self-bill will be sent to you by email each month.
+Once you have provided your payout details, you will be signed up for self-billing and a self-bill will be sent to you by email each month (in the format "selfbill-123abc.pdf").
 We recommend that you check the self-bill as soon as you receive this, and keep a copy for your own records.

 I already receive Acast self-bills.
 What do I need to do?

-We're rolling out the Payout Information app on the Acast dashboard for all podcasters, allowing you to update your payout details at any time.
+We've rolled out the Payout Information Form on the Acast dashboard for all podcasters, allowing you to update your payout details at any time.
 We have already migrated your details over, but it's important that you check that the details we have are correct.
+Learn more about the Payout Information Form.